iennae/iennae.github.io/source/_posts/2015-07-01-starting-a-local-coffeeops.markdown

 categories:
 ---

-A few years ago I met up with [Marius Ducea](https://twitter.com/mariusducea) at [Chromatic Coffee](http://www.chromaticcoffee.com/) in the Bay area.
-Afterwards I felt  more enthusiastic about work due to Marius being awesome and the mental engagement outside of the everyday.
+A few years ago I met [Marius Ducea](https://twitter.com/mariusducea) at [Chromatic Coffee](http://www.chromaticcoffee.com/).
+Afterwards reflecting on the time that I spent, I felt more enthusiastic about my work in the industry due to Marius being awesome and the mental engagement outside of the everyday.

 Marius has been a key [DevOpsDays Silicon Valley](http://www.devopsdays.org/events/2015-siliconvalley/) organizer for years and community builder within the Chef and DevOps community.
 His insight into a variety of current and future technology was interesting and educational.